eulerkochy/Distributed-Log/README.md

 $ ./client --cluster  <hostname:mport>[,<hostname:mport>,..]

 Usage:
   - [W]     	Write entries in log, Leader returns the log index
-  - [R]     Read entry by index, Leader return the logged message
+  - [R]     	Read entry by index, Leader returns the logged message
   - [GET]   	Get all entries by the particular client
+  -	[GETLOG]	Gell all entries in the log
   - [STOP]  	Stop the servers and client

 ```